This page tells you about the brain and related structures. There are sections about

 You can see these in the diagram below.

 The cerebrum is the largest part of the brain.
 It is also called the forebrain and is divided into 2 halves – the right and left cerebral hemispheres.
 They control movement, thinking, memory, emotions, senses and speech.
-The brain is very complex and we are still learning about it.
-Studies using MRI scans whilst people do particular tasks (functional MRI) have helped us understand which areas of the brain relate to particular functions.

 As the nerve fibres leave the brain, they cross over from one side to the other.
 This means that the nerves that come from the right side of your brain control the left side of your body.
 So if you have a brain tumour causing weakness on the left side of your body, the tumour will be in the right side of your brain.